philbowles/h4plugins/docs/ccc.md

 1. [H4P_GPIOManager](h4gm.md) runs a task every 1000ms.
 (It is doing this so it can calculate the GPIO pin statistics (per / second) of pins 2 (LED_BUILTIN), 0 (BUTTON_BUILTIN) and 12 (RELAY_BUILTIN)
  which it is managing on behalf of:

- * H4P_BinarySwitch to switch the RELAY_BUILTIN on/off
+ * [H4P_BinarySwitch](docs/../things.md) to switch the RELAY_BUILTIN on/off
- * H4P_MultiFunctionButton to listen out for button presses on BUTTON_BUILTIN which will tell H4P_BinarySwitch to switch the RELAY_BUILTIN on/off, or reboot or factoiry reset the device (depending on how long the user holds it down)
+ * [H4P_MultiFunctionButton](h4mfnb.md) to listen out for button presses on BUTTON_BUILTIN which will tell H4P_BinarySwitch to switch the RELAY_BUILTIN on/off, or reboot or factoiry reset the device (depending on how long the user holds it down)
- * H4P_WiFi to flash LED_BUILTIN to signify abnormal netwrok conditions *and* H4P_MultiFunctionButton to flash it ever more rapidly the longer it is held down to warn the user of impending reboot or factory reset.
+ * [H4P_WiFi](h4wifi.md) to flash LED_BUILTIN to signify abnormal netwrok conditions *and* H4P_MultiFunctionButton to flash it ever more rapidly the longer it is held down to warn the user of impending reboot or factory reset.

-That's a lot to take in from one line of information, but its an excellent example pf some of the features of H4Plugins at work:
+That's a lot to take in from one line of information, but its an excellent example of some of the features of H4Plugins at work:

 * The hierarchy of dependencies: all those three mentioned above depend on (at least) H4P_GPIOMnager, which is why it needs to be mentioned a) at all b) before the plugins that depend on it